 For other considerations, see Write International Transact-SQL Statements.

-Converting to UTF-8
+Convert to UTF-8

 Because in CHAR(n) and VARCHAR(n) or in NCHAR(n) and NVARCHAR(n), the n defines the byte storage size, not the number of characters that can be stored, it's important to determine the data type size you must convert to, in order to avoid data truncation.

 For example, consider a column defined as NVARCHAR(100) that stores 180 bytes of Japanese characters.
 In this example, the column data is currently encoded using UCS-2 or UTF-16, which uses 2 bytes per character.
-Converting the column type to VARCHAR(200) is not enough to prevent data truncation, because the new data type can only store 200 bytes, but Japanese characters require 3 bytes when encoded in UTF-8.
+Converting the column type to VARCHAR(200) isn't enough to prevent data truncation, because the new data type can only store 200 bytes, but Japanese characters require 3 bytes when encoded in UTF-8.
 So the column must be defined as VARCHAR(270) to avoid data loss through data truncation.

 Therefore, it's required to know in advance what's the projected byte size for the column definition before converting existing data to UTF-8, and adjust the new data type size accordingly.
 Refer to the Transact-SQL script or the SQL Notebook in the Data Samples GitHub, which use the DATALENGTH function and the COLLATE statement to determine the correct data length requirements for UTF-8 conversion operations in an existing database.

 To change the column collation and data type in an existing table, use one of the methods described in Set or Change the Column Collation.